 Elk River Floats, Campground & Cabins were not always one as Trestle Park.
 Elk River Campground was established by the family that occupied what is now the Old Ozark House, one of our Vacation Rentals.
 The property sold to Larry and Doris Lambeth and they established it as a floating outfitter forming Elk River Floats & Campground.
 The Elk River Cabins were added to complete the property in 2021.

 Tucked away in the Elk River Hills of the Ozark Highlands, Ginger Blue Resort was occupied by Osage Native Americans, believe to be hunting land, for over a century.
 Shortly after the turn of the twentieth century, railroads expanded through the area, transforming this everyday world into a vacation paradise.

-By 1915, Charles O. Williams, a Railroad Tycoon, had acquired the bluff top forest and built the first lodge and cabins, and opened for business.
+By 1912, Charles O. Williams, a Railroad Tycoon, had acquired the bluff top forest and built the first lodge and cabins, and opened for business in 1915.

 Eagles Nest Camp & Canoe was established in the 1970s.
 It quickly became the choice family campground of the Elk River, with its secluded and private feel, calm atmosphere and beautiful views of Mt.
 Shira and Elk River.